AzatG/Practical-Machine-learning-Course-Project/README.md

 Repository includes three files:
 1. Readme.md - Intro and short info about project
 2. course_project.html - html version of report.
 Includes code and explanation of steps, report of analysis.
+This version includes results of algorithms and code prints.
 3. course_project.Rmd - Rmarkdown version of report.
 Includes code and explanation of steps, report of analysis.